Memory in active droplets imparted by nonlinear solubilization kinetics

 Abstract: Coming soon!

-Kueyoung is a senior at Penn State studying Chemistry with a minor in Mathematics.
-Through his interdisciplinary research projects ranging from elucidating how surfactants impact wetted oil droplets to employing DNA origami to investigate photosynthetic energy transport, he has had the opportunity to join diverse scientific communities across the world, including at the University of Pennsylvania, UC Berkeley, the Max Planck Institute for Dynamics and Self-Organization, and MIT.
+Through his interdisciplinary research projects ranging from elucidating how surfactants impact wetted oil droplets to employing DNA origami to investigating photosynthetic energy transport, he has had the opportunity to join diverse scientific communities across the world, including at the University of Pennsylvania, UC Berkeley, the Max Planck Institute for Dynamics and Self-Organization, and MIT.
 He has authored two first-author publications and received multiple awards for his work at local and national conferences.
-In his future endeavors pursuing a PhD in Chemistry and a research career as a professor, he is determined to apply his collaborative mindset and ceaseless curiosity to tackle problems in sustainability at the intersection of chemistry, physics, and biology.
+Following his jaunt across the pond, he will return to the United States for his PhD in Chemistry at UC Berkeley.
+With a goal of tackling challenges in sustainability during his research career as a professor, he is determined to apply his collaborative mindset and ceaseless curiosity at the intersection of chemistry, physics, and biology.

 Interests: Materials, Sustainability, Physical Chemistry, Physical Biology